White House Tours and Events: a Complete Guide

 Our family with the Easter Bunny on the White House lawn at the Easter Egg Roll.

-The White House Easter Egg Roll is a long standing tradition at the White House-2017 was the 140th year!
+The White House Easter Egg Roll is a long standing tradition at the White House.
 This event is open to the public via a lottery.
 In the spring the White House will announce when the lottery for tickets is open and anyone can apply.
 Results were announced about a month before the event.
 So even if you live out of town, you can apply and will have time to make arrangements for a trip to DC if you win.

 The President and First Lady also usually make an appearance at one of the time slots, this year they came out around 10:30 A.M.
 You can expect other notable faces to make appearances particularly in the story time area reading Easter stories aloud.